 - your urine turns dark or brown (tea color)

 - you have pain on the right side of your stomach

 - you bleed or bruise more easily than normal

 Lung problems (pneumonitis) — XALKORI may cause life-threatening or fatal swelling (inflammation) of the lungs during treatment.
 Symptoms may be similar to those symptoms from lung cancer.
 Tell your doctor right away if you have any new or worsening symptoms, including:

 - cough with or without mucous

-Changes in heartbeat (called QT interval prolongation), very fast or abnormal heartbeats — Your doctor may check your heart during treatment with XALKORI.
-Tell your doctor right away if you have abnormal heartbeats, feel dizzy, or faint.
-These may be symptoms related to QT interval prolongation.
+Heart problems — XALKORI may cause very slow, very fast or abnormal heartbeats.
+Your doctor may check your heart during treatment with XALKORI.
+Tell your doctor right away if you feel dizzy or faint or have abnormal heartbeats.
+Tell your doctor if you take any heart or blood pressure medications.

 Before you take XALKORI, tell your doctor if you:

 - have heart problems, including a condition called long QT syndrome